he426100/awesome-stars-he426100/README.md

 *   [haad/proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.

 *   [hmgle/graftcp](https://github.com/hmgle/graftcp) - A flexible tool for redirecting a given program's TCP traffic to SOCKS5 or HTTP proxy.

-*   [netdata/netdata](https://github.com/netdata/netdata) - Monitor your servers, containers, and applications, in high-resolution and in real-time!

 *   [NVIDIA/gpu-monitoring-tools](https://github.com/NVIDIA/gpu-monitoring-tools) - Tools for monitoring NVIDIA GPUs on Linux